SOUTHERN TEA CAKES FOR JUNETEENTH

-This recipe was inspired by Grandbaby Cakes, who posted a really nice story about the cookie on her blog.
-The recipe is similar to a very old recipe for French Tea Cakes “Fours A The”, a type of Sable cookie, but we updated it by using eco-friendly sugar that we grind to make superfine sugar, and butter from a company that has a goal of being carbon positive by 2025.
+This recipe is similar to a very old recipe for French Tea Cakes “Fours A The”, a type of Sable cookie.
+We made it using sugar that we grind to make superfine sugar.
 Using the brands listed in the recipe is key, because brands sometimes vary immensely.
 For more information on why we use these brands, check out our explanation on our page about eating better.

 - Measure the flour, salt and baking soda into a bowl.

 - Using a food processor, grind the sugar to make it into superfine sugar.
 This will take about a minute.

 - Using a stand mixer with a paddle, soften the butter by beating it on medium for about a minute.
 Do not let the temperature of the butter exceed 68 degrees F.